Date of Degree

 Copyright 2010 Charles H Theiling

-Theiling, Charles H..
-"Defining ecosystem restoration potential using a multiple reference condition approach: Upper Mississippi River System, USA." dissertation, University of Iowa, 2010.
+Theiling, Charles H. "Defining ecosystem restoration potential using a multiple reference condition approach: Upper Mississippi River System, USA."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.